renatojen/classipy/README.md

 # Classipy

 Classipy is a python + flask speech to text image recognizer web app.
 This application uses IBM Watson Visual Recognition service to identify the contents of an image.
 The results are displayed and spoken to the user, using IBM Watson Text to Speech service.
 Classipy displays the image and the image results identified by the application.
-The image data is stored in a database using ElephantSQL cloud database service.
+The image data is stored in a PostgreSQL database.

-You can see a live version of Classipy here: https://classipy.mybluemix.net/
+You can see a live version of Classipy here: https://classipy.mybluemix.net/ This live version uses ElephantSQL database as a service to store data.

 ## Requirements